peterp415/ll-deploy.junos/README.md

       ansible-playbook -i inventory/vagrant/inventory deploy.yml -e 'junos_commit=true'

-  The `junos_commit` variable enables actually pusing configuration to the devices, otherwise configurations will be generated but the commit step will be skipped.
+  The `junos_commit` variable enables actually pushing configuration to the devices, otherwise configurations will be generated but the commit step will be skipped.
   You can use the usual `--check` and `--diff` flags as well.